 This post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us.
 All opinions are my own.
-In the past, I’ve received complimentary admission to some of these Lincoln NH attractions (as well as some in the greater White Mountain area).
+In the past, I’ve received complimentary admission to some of these Lincoln NH attractions (as well as some in the greater White Mountains of New Hampshire area).
 I’ve paid my own way many times as well.
 It’s one of our favorite destinations.

 Things to Do in Lincoln NH With Kids

 Whale’s Tale Water Park

 This outdoor waterpark includes eleven waterslides, a wave pool, a lazy river, an activity area, and Akua Beach.
 You could easily spend the whole day there, and admission tickets to Whale’s Tale include all of the attractions.
 There are also two food venues and changing facilities so you can change into dry clothes before leaving.
 If you need a locker, they are offered for an additional fee.
 Bring along your own towels. (you can see reviews of Whale’s Tale here).

 Loon Mountain Resort

 While many think of Loon Mountain as a winter destination, there’s also so much to do at this ski resort in the summer.
 Depending on what activities your family enjoys, you’ll definitely want to include a visit to Loon during one of these seasons.